shimmy1996/blog/content/posts/2018-06-24-fun-with-fonts-in-emacs.en.md

 It came as no surprise that these curly quotation marks are listed under `symbols` charset, instead of a CJK one, thus using normal monospace font despite the fact that I want them to show up as full-width characters.
-I don't have a true solution for this---being consistent is the only thing I can do, so I forced curly quotation marks to display as full width characters by overriding these exact Unicode codepoints in my fontset.
-I'm not really sure how I feel when I then realized ASCII style quotation marks also suffered from [confusion](https://www.cl.cam.ac.uk/~mgk25/ucs/quotes.html)---maybe we are just really bad at this.
+I don't have a true solution for this—being consistent is the only thing I can do, so I forced curly quotation marks to display as full width characters by overriding these exact Unicode codepoints in my fontset.
+I'm not really sure how I feel when I then realized ASCII style quotation marks also suffered from [confusion](https://www.cl.cam.ac.uk/~mgk25/ucs/quotes.html)—maybe we are just really bad at this.

 My fallback font configurations can be found on both [GitHub](https://github.com/shimmy1996/.emacs.d#fontset-with-cjk-and-unicode-fallback) and [Trantor Network](https://git.shimmy1996.com/shimmy1996/.emacs.d#fontset-with-cjk-and-unicode-fallback) and I'll list them here just for sake of completeness: